Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 ### Add/Remove Masters

-In order to add a master, the Alluxio cluster must be in HA mode.
-If you are running the cluster as a single master cluster, you must configure it to be an HA cluster to be able to have more than 1 master.
+In order to add a master, the Alluxio cluster must operate in HA mode.
+If you are running the cluster as a single master cluster, you must configure it to be an HA cluster before having more than one master.

 #### Alluxio HA cluster with embedded journal